 \subsection{Experiments on Adversarial Defense}

 We use Inception-v3 and ResNet-101 to demonstrate the robustness of IWDD.
 We train all defense methods on tiny ImageNet and use PGD-10 \cite{madry2017towards} and FWAdv \cite{icmlWuWY20} to attack the mdoels.
 We present the clean accuracy and the adversarial accuracy.

-In Table \ref{tab:defense}, {IWDD achieves a superior or comparable robustness compared to defense baselines.
+In Table \ref{tab:defense}, IWDD achieves a superior or comparable robustness compared to defense baselines.
 Only against FWAdv on ResNet-101, PGD achieves better performance than IWDD.
-We believe this is an inherited trade-off between clean accuracy and adversarial accuracy \cite{zhang2019theoretically,tsipras2018robustness}.
-Other defense baselines like TRADES and MART are limited to improving the generalization performance on both the clean accuracy and adversarial accuracy.
-From these results, we justify that diverse adversarial examples are required in the adversarial training to improve the robustness of the classifier, which coincides with the result of Theorem~\ref{thm:generalization}.}
+We believe this is an inherited trade-off between clean accuracy and adversarial accuracy \cite{zhang2019theoretically}.
+Other defense baselines like TRADES and MART are limited to improving the generalization on both clean accuracy and adversarial accuracy.
+Moreover, we put more defense results under AutoAttack \cite{croce2020reliable} in Supplementary.